 Monitor patients frequently for signs and symptoms of neurological impairment.
 If neurological compromise is noted, urgent treatment is necessary.
 Consider the benefits and risks before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

 Each prefilled syringe also contains Water for Injection and sodium chloride, when required, to maintain physiologic ionic strength.
 The prefilled syringes are preservative-free.
 Each multiple-dose vial also contains Water for Injection and 14 mg of benzyl alcohol per mL as a preservative.
-The pH of both formulations is 5.0 to 7.5.
-[See Dosage Forms and Strengths and HOW SUPPLIED]
+The pH of both formulations is 5.0 to 7.5 [see DOSAGE AND ADMINISTRATION and HOW SUPPLIED].

 |< 3000 daltons||3.0-15%|